willemt/dogebox/protocol/one-folder.rst

 2. IBLT (Inverse Bloom Lookup Table)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When a peer first connects and with non-empty File and Piece logs:
+When a peer first connects with non-empty File and Piece logs:
-1) Hash files
+1) Perform a SHA1 hash on each file and pieces' contents
-2) Populate IBLT with hashes.
-Avoid collisions
+2) Populate an IBLT with the file and pieces' hashes
-3) Send IBLT
+3) Send the IBLT to the peer
-4) Figure out set difference
+4) Peer determines the set difference between the received IBLT and their own IBLT
-5) One MSG:
+5) Peer sends a message:
- - Request IDs for hashes of difference
+ - Request files/pieces for hashes of difference
- - Send IDs that are different
+ - Send IDs of hashes that are different
-6) Merge received different items
+6) Merge received different items (ie. files/pieces)
-7) Update merkle tree
+7) Update Merkle tree

 3. Merkle tree
 ~~~~~~~~~~~~~~
 When a peer first connects and with non-empty File and Piece logs:
-1) Send root node
+1) Send Merkle tree root node
-2) Compare to own tree
+2) Compare to own Merkle tree
-3) Request sub trees left breadth first (merkle tree is ordered by file's name)
+3) Request sub trees left breadth first (Merkle tree is ordered by file's name and by piece's index)
-4) Recompute merkle tree as it is updated
+4) Recompute Merkle tree as it is updated

 4. Full log
 ~~~~~~~~~~~